Students with Children

 Boudhanath itself has the atmosphere of a village, with its own customs and rhythm, though it is only some 30 minutes distant from the city center.
 Here, everyone seems to know each other and this brings with it a sense of ease and familiarity making everyday family life both safe and easy.

 Living in Boudhanath can also prove relatively inexpensive, and with just a little extra money, one can enjoy many small indulgencies!.
 There are also many comfortable apartments and houses available for rent that range from studios to 2- or 3-bedroom apartments having kitchens, living areas and dining rooms.
 One can choose a rooftop apartment having a view of the stupa or a house with a beautiful garden.
 In other words, it is relatively easy to find a suitable home for a family.
-Please contact the Head of Student Services for help in finding a suitable living space.
+Please contact the Senior Student Services Officer for help in finding a suitable living space.

 An essential factor in balancing family life and studies is known to be employing a “didi,” or “elder sister”.
 In the work context, a didi is a housekeeper who carries out domestic tasks such as cleaning, cooking and accompanying the children to and from school, etc. Nepalese people in general, and women in particular, are normally wonderful in their relationships with children.